aces/Loris/modules/mri_violations/README.md

 ## Configurations

-I don't think there are any.
-Leigh???
+The `mri_protocol` and `mri_protocol_checks` tables need to be configured with the study MRI protocol in order for the imaging scripts to determine whether a scan violates the protocol set by the study.

 ## Interactions with LORIS

 The `mri_protocol_violated_scans`, `mri_violations_log` and
-`MRICandidateErrors` tables used by the MRI violations module must be populated by the imaging `tarchiveLoader` script when there are violations before there is any data in the module.
+`MRICandidateErrors` tables used by the MRI violations module must be populated before there is any data in the module.
+The imaging `tarchiveLoader` script populates them as part of the imaging pipeline.

 **Notes:**
 - `mri_protocol_violated_scans` logs all the scans referring to